cathei/Svelto.ECS.Schema/docs/advanced-schemas.md

 And it is still type safe when you do queries!
 In other words with `IEntityTable<ICharacterRow>` you can only query with Selector Rows that ICharacterRow implements.

 ## Reactive Engine Usage
-To get notified when a Entity with specific Row is added, removed or swapped, you can define a Row extending `IReactiveRow<TRow, TComponent>`.
-And create a engine extending `IReactiveRow<TRow, TComponent>.Engine`.
+To get notified when a Entity with specific Row is added, removed or swapped, you can define a Row extending `IReactiveRow<TComponent>`.
+And create a engine extending `ReactToRowEngine<TRow, TComponent>`.

 ### Extending Schema
 In advance, you can extend your Schema with inheritance, or having multiple Schemas within same `EnginesRoot`.
 You can still share `IndexedDB` between schemas.
 Good thing is, underlying groups will remain static and unique per added Schema type.